jupyter/nbconvert/docs/source/execute_api.rst

 Handling errors and exceptions
 ------------------------------

-In the previous sections we saw how to save an executed notebook, assuming there are no execution errors.
+The previous sections covered how to save an executed notebook, assuming no execution errors occur.
 But, what if there are errors?

+The options for handling errors are flexible and include execution until the first error and save, handling errors during execution, and executing and then saving all errors.

 Execution until first error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~